« Previous Page

 flashes by making certain lifestyle choices.
 You can also take daily medicine.

-Some measures help prevent or reduce hot flashes, and others can make you more
+Some measures help prevent or reduce hot flashes.
+Others can make you more

 Shifren JL, et al. (2010).
 Role of hormone therapy in the management of menopause.
 Obstetrics and Gynecology, 115(4): 839–855.